sezero/libtimidity/browser/README.md

 - **Dynamic Instrument Loading**:
   Instead of freezing the browser to load hundreds of megabytes of soundfonts at once, the engine analyzes your `.mid` files or takes direct commands to load *only* the specific patches required for playback on-the-fly.
 - **Sample-Accurate Callbacks**:
   Events (such as Lyrics, Meta-events, and Note On/Off triggers) are dispatched back to JavaScript precisely when the audio buffer reaches that exact sample.
 This guarantees flawless UI synchronization (like lighting up virtual piano keys or updating lyrics).
+Furthermore, callbacks are crucial for DAW integration, such as displaying per-channel VU meters.
+The VU meters don't just calculate initial velocity; they can be dynamically updated during real-time control changes like volume, expression, and pan.
+Pitch bend controls can also be updated directly from the callback, ensuring that the DAW's UI updates smoothly and stays perfectly in sync with automation.
 - **DAW Controller Emulation**:
   Full support for sending and retrieving `Control Change` events (Volume, Pan, Pitch Bend, Expression, Sustain) dynamically.
 - **Offline Rendering Protection**: